hongkai-wei/hongkai-wei.github.io/_pages/about.md

 - *2026.01*: &nbsp;🎉🎉 One Co-First Author paper accpeted by Neurocomputing Journal!
 (Congrats Keyu)
 - *2026.01*: &nbsp;🎉🎉 One First Author paper accpeted by ICASSP 2026!
 - *2025.11*: &nbsp;🎉🎉 One First Author paper accpeted by IJTST Journal!
-- *2025.08*: &nbsp;🎉🎉 One Co-Author paper accpeted by INFFUS Journal!
-(Congrats Keyu)
-- *2025.04*: &nbsp;🎉🎉 One Co-Author paper accpeted by IJCNN 2025!
-(Congrats Keyu)
 - *2025.02*: &nbsp;🎉🎉 One First Author paper accpeted by CVPR 2025!
 - *2025.02*: &nbsp;🎉🎉 One First Author paper accpeted by CMPB Journal!
 - *2024.12*: &nbsp;🎉🎉 One First Author paper accpeted by ICASSP 2025!